 Lets start this post by saying that having specialist tools for Bonsai is not essential, though it can save a lot of time and effort.
-As my Dad always used to say “Ensure you have the correct tools for the job” – he was so right!
+As my father always used to say “Ensure you have the correct tools for the job” – he was so right!
 It can be difficult to sculpt bonsai to match your imagination without the correct equipment.

 Having the right bonsai tools is very important if you want to grow your own homemade bonsai tree.
 Good pruning and wiring wouldn’t be possible without the proper equipment.
 There are many brands when it comes to bonsai tools; some of them are very expensive while others are more than affordable.
 You’ll realize after you check out costs that expensive bonsai tools usually are made in Japan and cheap ones in China.
 However some of the Chinese brands have reasonable good quality.